Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

-In a series of Monte Carlo (MC) simulations, this section shows (i) that the semi-parametric approach in \cref{semiparam} suffers from the curse of dimensionality, and (ii) that a parametric model based on a Bayesian approach works well by avoiding the dimensionality issue.
+In a series of Monte Carlo simulations, this appendix shows (i) that a semiparametric approach based on the results in \cref{id} suffers from the curse of dimensionality, and (ii) that a parametric model based on a Bayesian approach works well.